walkermatt/pyqgis-basics/workshop.md

 ### Objects

-    # Objects have a value and methods which
+    # Objects represent a value and expose
-    # operate on the value
+    # properties and methods
     'qgis'.upper()

     # You work with a lot of objects in PyQGIS!